-The major road linkages connecting JNPT with the hinterland road network are NH4B, NH4, NH17, NH 3 & 8 and a State Highway 54.
+The major road linkages connecting JNPA with the hinterland road network are NH4B, NH4, NH17, NH 3 & 8 and a State Highway 54.

-The major road linkage connecting JNPT to its hinterland is as below:
+The major road linkage connecting JNPA to its hinterland is as below:

-National Highway 4B Four Lane – This road connects JNPT with Mumbai and other important cities of Maharashtra and Gujarat.
-The road mainly serves the heavy traffic of containerized vehicles to and fro JNPT.
+National Highway 4B Four Lane – This road connects JNPA with Mumbai and other important cities of Maharashtra and Gujarat.
+The road mainly serves the heavy traffic of containerized vehicles to and fro JNPA.
 It has a length of 26.43 km and branches at km 108/800 of NH4.

 National Highway 4 - The port is connected through National Highway number 4 through NH 4B.
 The linkage to NH 4 provides connectivity to Pune and southern states of India.

 National Highway 17 - The state Highway number 66 links the port to National Highway number 17 (2 lanes) which provides connectivity to Goa.

 National Highway 3 and 8 - National Highway Number 4 (2 lanes with a portion of the highway being 4 lane) links port to NH 3 and NH 8 (2 lanes with a portion of the highway being 4 lanes) which provides connectivity to Nashik and Ahmedabad region.

 State Highway 54 - This state Highway stretch connects Uran to Panvel.
 It runs more or less parallel to NH 4B.
 SH54 meets NH 4B at km 6/000 on the Uran side and km 21/000 on the Panvel side A number of container yards are located abutting SH54 and the majority of traffic on this road is due to the JNPA.